 Must have parental consent and must have no more than 4 years age difference between applicants in addition to all the above requirements.
 Call the Register of Deeds office at (828)757-1310 or visit the office for more information and requirements.

 All applicants must provide a Social Security number

 This can be done by presenting a social security card issued by the US Government, a W-2 form, or a recent pay check stub.
 If an individual has never been issued a social security number then they must sign an affidavit attesting to this fact.
 This form is available in the Register of Deeds office.

 Applicants who have been divorced must provide the month and year of their last divorce.
 If the divorce was finalized within thirty (30) days of the date of application, the applicant must provide an original or certified copy of the divorce decree.
 There is no waiting period between the divorce and applying for the new license.

 LICENSE and CERTIFIED COPY FEES

 The fee set by the state of North Carolina for a marriage license is $60.00.
 You will also need a certified copy of the marriage certificate to change the bride's name on a driver's license or social security card.
-The cost of a certified copy is $10.00 and you must come back to the office after the marriage to obtain a copy or apply by mail.
+The cost of a certified copy is $10.00 and you must come back to the office after the marriage to obtain a copy or apply online or by mail.